An inexpensive sticker price, low running costs, and high dependability are priorities when choosing the first car for a teenager or any new driver.

 First-time drivers desiring better fuel economy can opt for the hybridized CR-V, although the gas-electric option costs several thousand dollars more than the gasoline-only model.

-Overall, the Honda CR-V is decidedly practical and a great first car for new drivers who need a larger SUV than the preceding models in this post.
+Overall, the Honda CR-V is decidedly practical and a great Japanese car for new drivers who need a larger SUV than the preceding models in this post.

 #6 Kia Sportage